jacobmitchinson/books/Clean Code - Robert C. Martin/notes.md

 **Don't be afraid**

 Don't be afraid to rename things where it makes sense.
-Developers on your project should be happy that you have improved the code.
+Developers on your project will be happy that you have improved the code.

 **Functions**